 “I knew I would find you in here.”

-She walked up near the desk and looked down to the various stacks of pictures.
-Tears filled her eyes.
+She walked up near the desk and looked down at the various stacks of pictures.

 “He never stopped working, did he?”